-Governor Nixon was a panelist for the Forum’s discussion on The Opioid Crisis.
+Governor Nixon was a panelist for the Forum’s discussion on The Opioid Crisis and Unprecedented Natural Disasters in a Time of Climate Change.

 Jeremiah W. “Jay” Nixon (b.
 February 13, 1956 in DeSoto, MO) is a former Democratic governor of Missouri.
 Nixon was first elected governor on November 4, 2008, and was re-elected to a second term in 2012.
 He defeated two challengers in the Aug.
 7 Democratic primary and overtook Republican Dave Spence and Libertarian Jim Higgins in the general election on November 6, 2012.
 He was ineligible to seek re-election in 2016 due to term limits.